awsdocs/aws-secrets-manager-docs/doc_source/integrating_vpc.md

 1. Configure your Lambda rotation function to run within the same VPC as the database server or service with a rotated secret\.
 For more information, see [Configuring a Lambda Function to Access Resources in an Amazon VPC](https://docs.aws.amazon.com/lambda/latest/dg/vpc.html) in the *AWS Lambda Developer Guide*\.

 1. The Lambda rotation function, now running from within your VPC, must be able to access a Secrets Manager service endpoint\.
 If the VPC has no direct Internet connectivity, then you can configure your VPC with a private Secrets Manager endpoint accessible by all of the resources in your VPC\.
-For details, see [Using AWS Secrets Manager with VPC endpoints](vpc-endpoint-overview.md)\.
+For details, see [Using AWS Secrets Manager with a VPC endpoint](vpc-endpoint-overview.md)\.